Bake to the roots

 Rhubarb Compote with Vanilla Sauce and Streusel | Bake to the roots

 I’ve been addicted to the red and green stalks for years.
-As soon as the first rhubarb shows up in the shops or at the farmers market it definitely ends up in my shopping basket.
+As soon as the first rhubarb shows up in the shops or at the farmers market it certainly ends up in my shopping basket.
 Same procedure every year.
-It doesn’t matter if I already have a recipe in mind or not… in this case it’s “grab everything you can get and then think about it” ;) But that’s works our fine every time.
-I never have any problems to come up with something… making compote with the rhubarb is the easiest thing you can do and can be the base for many delicious desserts.
+It doesn’t matter if I already have a recipe in mind or not… in this case it’s »grab everything you can get and then think about it«.
+But that’s works out fine every time.
+I never have any problems to come up with something… Making compote with the rhubarb is the easiest thing you can do and can be the base for many delicious desserts.

 All components of this dessert can be prepared separately and in advance.
 The compote can be cooked and then stored in the refrigerator.
 If it has to last a little longer, you can freeze it easily.
-Same for the streusel – bake them in advance and store them in a container or freeze them unbaked and finish them right before serving the dessert.
+The same goes for the streusels – bake them in advance and store them in a container or freeze them unbaked and finish them right before serving the dessert.
 The vanilla sauce can, of course, also be cooked in advance.
 All easy peasy and convenient.
-I would recommend getting a lot of rhubarb now, make more from the compote, streusel and vanilla sauce and freeze everything – then enjoy this dessert whenever you want in the upcoming months ;)
+I would recommend getting a lot of rhubarb now, making more of the compote, streusels and vanilla sauce and freeze everything – then enjoy this dessert whenever you want in the upcoming months.

 Rhubarb Compote with Vanilla Sauce and Streusel | Bake to the roots